capy-pl/nccu-advtch-docker-example/README.md

 # use psql to connect to db
 psql -h 0.0.0.0 -p 5434 -d todoapp -U test

-# you should see a prompt asking for password, just type "test".
+# you should see a prompt asking for password, just type "test" and hit enter.
 # after connect to the db, run following sql query.
 CREATE TABLE todos (
     ID SERIAL PRIMARY KEY,
     Title varchar(100) NOT NULL,
     Content varchar(500),
 );

+# exit psql
+\q
 ```

 #### 6. Start server